 An easy-to-use clip on the back of the straps allows you to remove them without pulling them over your head, which prevents hair pulling that often happens when removing goggles.
 The straps themselves are very easy to adjust.

-The lenses are shatterproof and are coated with UV protection.
+The lenses are shatterproof and are coated with UV protection, which is great for pool or lake swimming.
 The Aegend comes with a case and a 12-month guarantee.
 With multiple colors and options of mirrored or clear lenses, there is sure to be something your swimmer will love.

 The Aegend is great for both casual swimming and swim team.
 One size fits all (children and adults). *These are made of silicone and should not be used by anyone who is allergic or sensitive to silicone.